 The accused is also entitled to full disclosure (s.
 7 fundamental justice) as well as the right to be tried within a reasonable time (s.
 11B).
 Against this constitutional background these cases can be fought and won.
 Many cases also turn on common investigative lapses that a skilled counsel can exploit.

-If you are uncertain about your rights and need to win the case to keep your licence and avoid a criminal record then why not call me?
-My initial consultation is always free and my colleagues can meet you promptly close to wherever you live.
+Given the heavy penalties involved you owe it to yourself to seek the best possible representation from an experienced lawyer with a record of defending these types of cases.
+If you are uncertain about your rights and need to win the case to keep your licence and avoid a criminal record then why not call the Impaired Driving Defence Centre?
+Our initial consultation is always free and IDDC colleagues can speak with you, promptly.

 Toronto & GTA Call 289.481.1007 - Outside GTA Call 1-877-497-3927

 For Russian, Farsi, Dari, Uzbek & Hindi Language Lawyer please call 1-877-266-6415